Lot 99 and Greenbelt access

 Motorcycles after exiting the path

-The recent increase in traffic and parking has led to much bad behavior, including driving and riding in lawns, dumping trash, and harassing nearby homeowners.
+The dramatic increase in traffic and parking led to much bad behavior, including driving and riding in lawns, dumping trash, and harassing nearby homeowners.

-Motor vehicles, including gas powered motorcycles(!) and golf carts have been using the path.
+Motor vehicles, including gas powered motorcycles(!) and golf carts were using the path.
 Here are two motorcycles, photographed after exiting the path onto Plantation River Dr. after dark.

-Accordingly, the HOA is reducing access to reduce the negative impacts of the above developments.
+Accordingly, the HOA limited access to reduce the negative impacts of the above developments.

 See below, in Path FAQ, for more detailed explanations.